AdobeDocs/experience-manager-64.en/help/assets/image-profiles.md

 feature: Image Profiles
 role: Admin,User
 ---
-# Dynamic Media image profiles {#image-profiles}
+# Dynamic Media Image Profiles {#image-profiles}

-When uploading images, you can automatically crop the image upon upload by applying an image profile to the folder.
+When uploading images, you can automatically crop the image upon upload by applying an Image Profile to the folder.

 >[!NOTE]
 >